 Different to a Reference Map, an Embedded Map is typically larger, often spanning the full width or even full height of a screen and responds to scroll and swipe interactions.
 These gestures can be used to trigger actions that tie content and map display together.
 As users scroll down the page a map comes into view, gets locked into place, becomes active, and optionally media starts to scroll by in a side panel or on top of the map.

 Cartography and map style are important factors so that users get intrigued to look at the map and can understand key elements instantly.
 They are also crucial for sites with high brand-awareness.
 Try to match the color scheme and typography of the layers to the theme of the site.

 Work around the following pitfalls that can deteriorate the experience:

-- Embedded content has the habit of breaking responsive layouts due to the fixed dimensions of an iframe.
+- Embedded content has the habit of breaking responsive layouts due to the fixed dimensions of an iframe or canvas.
 Whenever possible employ techniques to resize containers as the browser windows changes.

 - To avoid unwanted panning behavior as site visitors, use their mouse wheel to scroll through the page consider disabling the scroll zoom functionality.

 - Make the map less than the full height of the current viewport to provide cues that scrolling will reveal more content.

 Embedded maps are often based on externally hosted content and maps that is consumed using the either the iframe or canvas HTML element.
 The provider of the map constructs this HTML code so that the author of the site can copy and paste it onto their own site to embed this control.
 Consider that the cartography of the embedded map will not match the style of the page.